BTS is a Knowledge-Based Organization

 Commodity Flow Survey

 The Commodity Flow Survey (CFS) is the primary source of national data on the flow of goods and includes data on origin and destination, distance, and mode of transportation.
 Conducted every 5 years in partnership with the U.S. Census Bureau, the CFS obtains data on commodities shipped; their value, weight, and mode of transportation; and the origin and destination of shipments by manufacturing, wholesale, mining, and selected retail industries.
-The CFS provides key information for understanding the use and performance of our nations freight transportation system.
-Data collection began in January for the 2007 CFS.
+The CFS provides key information for understanding the use and performance of our Nation's freight transportation system.

 - State DOTs, metropolitan planning organizations, trade associations, and transportation entities to guide transportation policy and investment;